The Business Case

 This form of economic growth will also promote economic development, through decreasing poverty and income inequality, while at the same time increasing health outcomes.
 Educating women and girls stands to bring huge returns on individual, national and global scales.

 Women in STEM

 Despite women’s increased participation in tertiary education, women are drastically underrepresented in professional Science, Technology, Engineering and Mathematics (STEM) fields.
 This gender imbalance is aggravated by work conditions, pay disparities between men and women, and a stereotype that men are better suited to working in STEM fields than women.

 The presence of more women in STEM leads to increased innovation, competitiveness, and creativity.
 A more diverse workforce is stronger, more flexible, and overall better equipped to meet the challenges of the future by addressing the needs of all members of society.

 Members of the STEM community should encourage more women to contribute their knowledge and skills to these fields must actively change the unconscious bias towards men in STEM fields.
 Programmes addressing the gender gap in STEM must aim to increase girls’ entry into STEM and ensure that they remain in the field.
 One effective way of doing this is to increase the amount of female teachers in STEM.
 Female teachers act as mentors and positive role models for girls and young women in this field.

 Women as business leaders

 Huge gender gaps exist for women in business leadership.
 Women hold 12% of board seats worldwide and women chair only 4% of companies globally.
 Despite this, gender-balanced boards make good business sense: leveraging diversity increases the amount of perspectives at the top and broadens the focus of a board.
-According to a recent study, when Fortune-500 companies were ranked by the number of women directors on their boards, those in the highest quartile in 2009 reported a 42% greater return on sales and a 53% higher return on equity than the rest.
+According to a study from 2009, when Fortune-500 companies were ranked by the number of women directors on their boards, those in the highest quartile reported a 42% greater return on sales and a 53% higher return on equity than the rest.